inega/EFM_EFMD/README.md

     avoid mistakes.
 The EFM_EFMD inversion will plot the combined results and save the figures into this new subdirectory.

+Please do not hesitate to contact me for any questions or issues running these codes.

 NOTE: For synthetic tests, we need to create the synthetic envelopes for a given
       combination of scattering parameters first, and save them in the same directory and format than our normalised coda envelopes from the EFM.
 The